cyberark/conjur-puppet/README.md

 ## Overview

-This module helps to integrate [Conjur](http://www.conjur.net) security solution with Puppet-driven configuration, thus allowing you to use externally-stored, access-controlled, audited secrets with minimal trust; the secrets never end up on the master and are fetched directly by the client.
+This module helps to integrate [Conjur](http://www.conjur.net) security solution with Puppet-driven configuration, thus allowing you to:
+- use externally-stored, access-controlled, audited secrets with minimal trust; the secrets never end up on the master and are fetched directly by the client,
+- centrally and flexibly control and audit SSH access to hosts.

 Tested on CentOS 6.5 with Puppet 3.7.1.
 Will probably work on any EL.